Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Use Cases: From Word to World

-Perhaps the most common use of modern language models is for creating a response $\woutput$ to a query $\winput$, e.g., in question-answering.
-In this case, the main concern is the quality of the response, in terms of truthfulness and avoiding harm, and scores are assigned accordingly.
+Perhaps the most common use of modern LMs is for answering world-related queries, e.g., in factual question-answering \cite{rajpurkar-etal-2016-squad,wei2024long}.
+The main concern is the quality of the response, in terms of truthfulness and avoiding harm.
+Scores are assigned accordingly.
 The rational choice, for optimal response quality, is to always generate the response with the highest score.\footnote{In reality, humans tend to add randomness to their choices, even in prediction cases.
-The strategies by which people choose are investigated in \textit{prospect theory} \cite{vulkan2000economist, shanks2002re}.}

-This is a case of response prediction (\ref{sec:prediction}).
+See \textit{prospect theory} \citep{vulkan2000economist, shanks2002re}.
+Some cognitive frameworks, such as RSA \citep{goodman2016pragmatic}, model agents with different levels of ``rationality'' according to how concentrated the distribution is.} This is a case of response prediction (\ref{sec:prediction}).
 Since this case involves formatting the question as an instruction, inference should use the zero-shot distribution $\pzs$ (\cref{i1b}) or, preferably, the few-shot distribution $\pfs$ (\cref{i1c}).
 Training for instructions (\cref{t2a,t2b}) will be beneficial.